sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 -   Explain what the `${USER_ID}` and `${PROJECT_ID}` variables for
--   Describe the relationship among the 4 apps
+-   Describe the relationship among the 4 apps - use Bill Kable's picture
 -   Describe how to change the http://FILL_ME_IN - registration server endpoint is something you configure in the manifest.yml file of the registration server